concur/developer.concur.com/src/api-reference/budget/budget-header.md

 `syncGuid`	|	`string`	|	-	|	The budget service's key for this object.
 `spendDate` |   `date`  |   -   |   If the current date is after this fiscal period's start date, this field shows the current date.  **READ ONLY**

+### Errors
+Budget Items have a set of rules & validations that must be met in order to successfully save.
+If these validations or rules fail, the budget service will return a 400 error with a description of the validation that failed.
+If the error message is not clear or appears to be incorrect, please contact support for help.